-Only citizens of Lithuania may apply.
 Applicants should have completed their Ph.D. or be set to complete it before August 2023, and at the time of application must be working in, or affiliated with, a university or research institute in Lithuania.
 Preference will be given to scholars from Lithuania.

-The review of applications will begin on 01 February 2019 and will continue until the position is filled.
-Only on-line submissions will be accepted.
-Yale University is an Affirmative Action/Equal Opportunity employer.
-Yale values diversity among its students, staff, and faculty and strongly welcomes applications from women, persons with disabilities, protected veterans, and underrepresented minorities.
+The review of applications will begin on 01 February 2023 and will continue until the position is filled.
+Only on-line submissions will be accepted through Interfolio.

 Application Materials Required: